joblet

 # Execute with file uploads

-rnx run --workflow=ml-workflow.yaml # Automatically uploads files specified in YAML
+rnx job run --workflow=ml-workflow.yaml # Automatically uploads files specified in YAML

 Monitoring Progress